What Is a Trustee?

 - Keeping trust records of decisions made by the trustees.

 If you require any advice and assistance with any matter concerning trusts please feel free to contact our dedicated trust team at our Ringwood office by calling 01425 484848 – or send us an email enquiry (email@example.com).
-Or alternatively, visit our trusts page on our website for more information.
+Or alternatively, find out more about our wider Wills, Trusts and Probate team.